intelliriffer/DROPSEQ-SEQUENCER/Readme.md

 This Sequencer is Based on a **Subtractive Sequencer** concept by a Fellow Akai Force User: **Steven Law**

 1. It consists of 12 Notes + Rest and you assign a weight to each note (value 0, note is not used, values 9-100, Note is used).
-2. At Each Pulse Step (Clock Division or Manual Trig),The Weights are evaluates and the Note with Maximum Weight is Chosen, ( .
+2. At Each Pulse Step (Clock Division or Manual Trig),The Weights are evaluated and the Note with Maximum Weight is Chosen, ( .
 Silence for rest).
 3. If 2 or more notes share same weight, the First Note takes Priority.
-4. The User Specified **DROP MAX** Value is is then Subtracted from this Note.
+4. The User Specified **DROP MAX** Value is then Subtracted from this Note.
 5. This Process Repeats until Any of the Note Weights reaches value of 8.
 6. All the Chosen Notes Thus Form a Sequence that will be Played.
 7. Through Various Other Parameter Ranges, The Algorithm will use a Random Value between Min and Max Value provided.